SEO stands for search engine optimization which is a fancy way of saying ‘helping websites show up in relevant Google search results.’

 If Google determines that your site is a reputable or authoritative source, your pages will likely rank higher.
 This can depend on a lot of factors like history, trust and notoriety just to name a few.
 Nike will rank higher than Joe’s Garage Shoes.
 Every time.

 Starting in October 2017, Google will start labeling sites ‘not secure’ in search results when they have forms or sell products and aren’t secure.
 The easiest way to tell if your site is secure is to check whether your domain starts with http or https.
 If it’s https, your site is secure.

 Believe it or not, your social posts can show up on search engine result pages.
 And social media is a great way to build inbound links.
 Don’t overdo it though—too many sitelinks in social posts make for a lame Facebook page.

-That's a lot, we know.
-But we're always here to help if you have questions about SEO, even if you're not our client.
-Ready to to cock up an awesome SEO recipe and serve it to your business?
+That’s a lot, we know.
+But we’re always here to help if you have questions about SEO, even if you’re not our client.
+Ready to to cook up an awesome SEO recipe and serve it to your Ohio or South Carolina business?
 Contact us to get started!